Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 \item That $N$ is a $V$-manifold is witnessed by the following diagram using preservation of surjections and formally étale maps under pullbacks:

 \end{enumerate} \end{proof}

 One important special case of part \ref{etale-preserves-manifold} of the lemma is that any formal disk $\DD_x$ of $M$ is a $V$-manifold.

-In the following, let $V$ be homogeneous and $M$ a fixed $V$-manifold.
-The definition of $V$-manifolds entails a stronger local triviality condition on the formal disk bundle of $M$ than was discussed in the last section about $F$-fiber bundles, since there has to be a formally étale trivializing covering.
-This property of the trivializing covering will \emph{not} be used in the following lemma.
+In the following, let $V$ be homogeneous and $M$ be a fixed $V$-manifold.
+The definition of $V$-manifolds entails a stronger local triviality condition on the formal disk bundle of $M$ than was discussed in the last section about $F$-fiber bundles, since there has to be a formally étale trivialising cover \footnote{``Trivializing cover'' was defined in \Cref{def-fiber-bundle} and \Cref{def-fiber-bundle-dependent}}.
+This property of the trivialising cover will \emph{not} be used in the following lemma.

 \begin{lemma} \begin{enumerate} \item The formal disk bundle of the covering $U$ is trivial and there is a pullback square:

 \item The formal disk bundle of $M$ has a \notion{classifying morphism} $\tau\inT M\to \BAut(\DD_e)$, i.e. there is a pullback square: